Fiscal Year 2022

 The U.S. Department of Labor (DOL) issues the Labor Surplus Area (LSA) list on a fiscal year basis.
 The list becomes effective each October 1, and remains in effect through the following September 30.

-The LSA qualifying unemployment rate is 20% above the national (Puerto Rico included) annual average unemployment rate for the two-year reference period.
-The reference period used in preparing the current list is January 2017 through December 2018.
-The national average unemployment rate during this period is rounded to 4.34%.
-Twenty percent higher than the national unemployment rate during this period is rounded to 5.21%.
-Since 5.21% is below the "floor unemployment rate" of 6.00%, a civil jurisdiction must have a two-year unemployment rate of 6.00% in order to be classified a LSA.
+The reference period used in preparing the current list was January 2019 through December 2020.
+The national average unemployment rate (including Puerto Rico) during this period is rounded to 5.86 percent.
+Twenty percent higher than the national unemployment rate during this period is rounded to 7.03 percent.
+Therefore, a civil jurisdiction must have a two-year unemployment rate of 7.03 percent or higher in order to be classified a LSA.

-For areas meeting the "Exceptional Circumstance Consideration Provision" requirement, submit a request, signed by the head of the state's Workforce Agency and a list of the area(s) whose unemployment rate is expected to exceed 6.00%, to Samuel Wright at email@example.com.
+For areas meeting the "Exceptional Circumstance Consideration Provision" requirement, submit a request, signed by the head of the state's Workforce Agency and a list of the area(s) whose unemployment rate is expected to exceed 7.03 percent, to Samuel Wright at email@example.com.